Abadrausar/Rubble-/other/Rubble Readme.txt

 Where to Find Help:
 ==============================================

-All documentation is in the "other" directory:
+All documentation is in the "other" directory, this includes tutorials, template documentation, script documentation, and basic documentation of Rubble's internals.

+For examples of what all is possible with Rubble see the included addons, they cover a broad range of possibilities.
+Sadly comments explaining what is being done and why are often lacking, so if you cannot figure out why something was done a certain way just ask.

-If you do not plan on doing any modding with Rubble the only things you need to read are this readme (particularly the "Install" section) and "Rubble Addon List.txt".
+If you do not plan on doing any modding with Rubble you only need to read this readme and the addon list, everything else is for modders.

-Modders will want to read the following (in most-important-first order):
+Modders will additionally want to read the following (in most-important-first order):
 	HowTo Rubble - Tutorials
 	Rubble Basics - Lots of stuff about addons and Rubble in general Rubble Base Templates - The template documentation for the "Base/Templates" addon